0badaE/NASA-API/README.md

 # NASA-API
-Breakdown of my NASA Fact of the day Api project
+Breakdown of my NASA Fact of the day Api project ( read in code format )

-I unfortunately lost the files since my old laptop crashed, but I will talk about the creation process
+I unfortunately lost the files since my old laptop stopped working out of the blue and lost many files in the process 😔, but I will talk about the creation process

 link: https://apiproject1obada.netlify.app/
 (thankfully I had it hosted)